“THE PEOPLE’S MAYOR”

 A former four-term City Councilor who served as City Council President and as a member of the Springfield Finance Control Board, Sarno was elected to his first term as Mayor on November 6, 2007 and won reelection in both 2009, 2011, 2015 and 2019.

-Now in his fifth term, the third four-year mayoral term, Sarno continues to focus on quality-of life issues and maintains a full-time constituent services officer who is responsible for logging and directly responding to citizen complaints.
+Now in his fifth term, the third four-year mayoral term in the City’s history, Sarno continues to focus on quality-of life issues and maintains a full-time constituent services officer who is responsible for logging and directly responding to citizen complaints.
 The constituent services officer, who is located in the Mayor's Office, heads up the innovative Springfield Flex Squad, so named because of the organization's strength and flexibility in responding to issues.
 The constituent services officer forms small working groups comprised of the appropriate city departments to directly address citizen concerns on an individual and case-specific manner.

 Public safety continues to be a priority under the Sarno Administration.
 While maintaining Police Sector meetings in our neighborhoods with our Neighborhood Councils, Sarno has continued to deploy the city’s Police Ordinance Flex Squad, which focuses on quality of life issues throughout our city.
-Under the leadership of the Police Commissioner, the Police Department continues to utilize the latest innovations in technology to help counter crime, such as implementing the use of Body Worn Cameras with our police officers and the expansion of the Crime Analysis Division.
+Under the leadership of the Police Commissioner, the Springfield Police Department continues to utilize the latest innovations in technology to help counter crime, such as the expansion of the Crime Analysis Division and the implementation of Body Worn Cameras with our police officers, which also provides an element of transparency.

 As Mayor, Sarno works daily to improve the future of Springfield's youth by addressing issues of youth and gang violence directly and doing everything that can be done to create a permanent culture of educational excellence for each Springfield Public School student.
 Sarno has asserted that a residential zip code does not dictate a student’s future.
 As Chairperson of the Springfield School Committee, he participates in the advancement of a number of school related initiatives and continues to join in the celebration of positive results.

-The City’s response to this devastation was comprehensive and resolute.
-As a result the City emerged from these disasters and the great recession stronger than ever.
-While managing these disasters the City remained steadfast in its commitment to strong financial controls and budget discipline.
+The City’s response to these events was comprehensive and resolute.
+As a result, the City emerged from these disasters and a recession stronger than ever.
+While managing these crisis events the City remained steadfast in its commitment to strong financial controls and budget discipline.
 As a result, the City has maintained its highest bond rating in the city’s history from Standard and Poor's Rating Service in January of 2014.
 The AA- rating was most recently reaffirmed in March 2019, thanks in large part to Sarno and his administrations strong fiscal budgeting practices.
-The City has also been able to stabilize its reserve funds or “rainy day funds”, maintaining a very healthy $49 million.
+The City of Springfield has also been able to stabilize its reserve funds or “rainy day funds”, maintaining a very healthy $43.5 million.

 Mayor Sarno is the son of World War II survivors the late Alfonso and Clara Sarno, who immigrated to America and settled in Springfield, where they established Clara's Alterations and Al's Barber Shop.
 Sarno, who was born in Springfield on May 4, 1963, attributes his respect for all people and personal motto of treating everyone equally and with dignity to his upbringing.